This is the multi-page printable view of this section. Click here to print.

 }

-6 - Validations
+6 - Jikkou Validations

 Validations are applied to inbound resources to ensure that the resource entities adhere to specific rules or constraints.
 These validations are carried out after the execution of the transformation chain and before the reconciliation process takes place.